stevenc-stb/spdx-3-model/model/Dataset/Classes/DatasetPackage.md

 ## Summary

-Refers to any unit of content that can be associated with a distribution of dataset.
+A Package that contains a dataset.

 ## Description

-A Dataset Package is a specialized type of software package that includes data used for software, hardware, or system training, testing, and calibration, as well as for reference, archival, or other purposes.
+A Package that contains data used for the operation, training, testing, evaluation, or calibration of software, hardware, or systems, or for reference and archival purposes.

 ## Metadata